 NBI-1117568 is an oral, investigational muscarinic M4 agonist.
 Muscarinic receptors are central to brain function and validated as drug targets in psychosis and cognitive disorders.
 As a selective M4 orthosteric agonist, NBI-1117568 offers the potential for an improved safety profile without the need of combination therapy to minimize side effects and avoids the need of cooperativity with acetylcholine (ACh) when compared to non-selective muscarinic agonists and positive allosteric modulators in development.

-Neurocrine Biosciences is developing NBI-1117568 as a part of a strategic collaboration and licensing agreement with Sosei Heptares, announced in November 2022.
-NBI-1117568 has completed multiple Phase 1 studies and Neurocrine Biosciences will initiate Phase 2 studies in patients with schizophrenia in 2022.
+Neurocrine Biosciences is developing NBI-1117568 as a part of a strategic collaboration and licensing agreement with Sosei Heptares, announced in November 2021.
+NBI-1117568 has completed multiple Phase 1 studies and Neurocrine Biosciences is preparing to initiate Phase 2 studies in patients with schizophrenia in 2022.